ziyingzhishang/XSlider/README.md

 ## Support
 * ios 10.0 *
 ## Next Plan
-- Add label for every scale and let you choose it show or hide
+- Add label for every scale and let user choose it show or hide

 ## Properties
 - LineColor